Are you living the good life?

 I once interviewed a series of women on their success - they included a fashion designer, a professional home organiser, a food blogger and a stay at home mum starting up her own business.
 I was curious about their success and amongst these women was Angela, founder of Sort My House a professional organiser, who has a habit of achieving her New Years Resolutions.
 I myself have never achieved one, so this alone was enough to impress me.

+But the Aha moment was not in the resolution itself, but in essence how she approached each resolution.
 The key it seems was to break the resolution up into smaller achievable chunks: if the resolution is to have a body like Kate Beckinsale or write a novel, then don’t focus on the end goal instead focus on the next week, where you may have called a gym to find out more, or had a glass of wine and written an idea in a notebook.
 Angela turned her resolutions into a series of small achievable goals, and she only focused on each individual step whilst keeping in the back of her mind the image of her end goal.
 The perfect domino effect.

 It is this approach that can switch a dream into an aspirational and achievable goal.
 Visualisation of a goal can manifest into a reality as it starts to influence the small everyday decisions we make that support the path to the goal.